trinitronx/docs.vagrantup.com/source/v2/networking/private_network.html.md

 end
 ```

-It is up to the uers to make sure that the static IP doesn't collide
+It is up to the users to make sure that the static IP doesn't collide
 with any other machines on the same network.

 While you can choose any IP you'd like, you _should_ use an IP from